Social media marketing is hard work.

 - Traffic from a collaboration with an influencer

-When Analytics sees these in the link, it attributes the session to that campaign.
-This is how you can track which specific social media efforts led to which outcomes.
-Without campaign tracking codes, Analytics will do its best, but it won’t show which specific campaigns had what kinds of traffic, engagement rates and conversion rates.
-So tag the links in your social campaigns.
+Without campaign tracking codes, GA4 will do its best, but it won’t know which specific campaigns had what kinds of traffic, engagement rates and key event rates.
+So tag the links in your social campaigns (and email campaigns and ad campaigns)

 Here’s how to see the performance of your social media marketing campaigns, paid and organic: